 The price of jade has increased exponentially over the past several years.
 Experts attribute this giant hike in price to the economic boom in China over the past decade.
 With this prosperity, the demand for jade has exceeded the supply, causing prices to sky rocket.
 In some cases, the value of jade has surpassed that of gold.

-With this being said, the price of jade depends on its quality.
+With that being said, the price of jade depends on its quality.
 Jadeite is more expensive while nephrite is a more affordable choice.

 When choosing the highest quality jade, a small increase in size can raise the price of the stone dramatically.
 However, this is not the case with nephrite.

 Often, the price of jade can increase around the time of Chinese New Year and other similar Chinese festivals.
-It is a good idea to avoid buying at these times.
+It’s a good idea to avoid buying jade during these times of the year if you have a low budget.

 How Durable Is Jade?

 Jade is an incredibly tough stone, and this is one reason it has been so highly valued.
-It is generally able to withstand damage and does not break easily.
+It’s generally able to withstand damage and does not break easily.

-In fact, in the jewelry industry, there is a saying that if you hit a piece of jade with a hammer, it will ring like a bell!
+In fact, in the jewelry industry, there’s a saying that if you hit a piece of jade with a hammer, it will ring like a bell!
 As we mentioned above, the interlocking pattern of the tiny grains as the stone forms is what gives it its outstanding toughness.

 While it only ranks at 6 to 7 on the Mohs scale, jade is quite scratch resistant and high-quality jade is excellent in jewelry for daily wear.